 6. Middling – opposites make a blurb

 Opposition powers our stories.
 Generally, these opposites emerge from the protagonist’s problem: they want something and something or someone else is preventing them from getting it.
 So far, so beginner’s guide to writing.
-Take The Lord of the Rings.
-Let’s baldly state Frodo’s problem:

-Frodo must destroy the all-powerful one-ring.
+Little Frodo must destroy the all-powerful one ring.

 That’s fine and I’ve seen many fantasy blurbs saying pretty much that (usually at length).
 Yet, can we be a bit more interesting?
 Can we add some depth, a little human universality to our proposal?